StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% video-only %}}

 ##### Is Jesus "the Father's seed"?
-Is the Holy Spirit "the Father's spirit"? {#introduction-the-trinity-in-the-bible-is-jesus-the-father-s-seed-is-the-holy-spirit-the-father-s-spirit}
+Is the Holy Spirit "the Father's spirit"? {#introduction-the-trinity-in-the-bible-is-jesus-the-fathers-seed-is-the-holy-spirit-the-fathers-spirit}

 {{< properties
 stags="Incarnation > It is only Jesus' human nature that was created/begotten | Trinity > All members share the same essence"